notunknownfr/Pakistan-Standard-Time-Analog-Clock-Using-PyQt-Library/README.md

     3. Use of PyQt5 library methods
     4. Use of datetime library for  realtime time tracking
     5. Ability to change timezone by small code modification

+** How to run **

+    1. Install PyQt Library first using "pip install PyQt5"
+    2. Export all files in same package on your device
+    3. Run your program